reimagined/resolve/docs/api/read-model/store.md

 ### Search Expression Operators

-Search expression use operators to compare values and group expression clauses.
+Search expressions use operators to compare values and group expression clauses.

 The following operators are supported: